xhiroga/blender-mcp-senpai/extension/README.md

 ## ToDo

+- [ ] Embed logo.
-- [ ] Keep log files locally.
+- [ ] Store chat history and API keys securely.
 - [ ] Sometimes mDNS can be observed from WSL, sometimes not.
-- [ ] i18n for embedded UI.
-- [ ] Store chat history.
-- [ ] Embed logo.

 ## References